 All children at Rowan Gate Primary School have an EHC Plan (Education, Health & Care Plan) and admission follows the protocol established by the Local Authority (LA).

-Admission to the school is through:
+Admission to the school is through the Local Authority based at:

-Education, Health & Care Team North Northamptonshire County Council,
+Education, Health & Care Team North Northamptonshire County Council, One Angel Square, Angel Street, Northampton.